duckki/duckki.github.io/_posts/2024-01-08-proving-exclusivity.md

 However, the rule can be too restrictive in some cases.
 What if those immutable references are pointing to the mutable memory within the data structure?

-As a future improvelemnt, an additional syntax could be added to indicate that an immutable field must reference another mutable field within the struct.
+As a future improvement, an additional syntax could be added to indicate that an immutable field must reference another mutable field within the struct.
 For example,

 ```rust
 struct Eligible2<'a> {